EncoreMultimedia/Encore-Dev-Scripts/README.md

 - **SOURCE** (not run) the `install.bash` script, entering your password for `sudo` if needed.\
   (That just means type `source install.bash` from within the directory of this repo.)
+- **SOURCE** (not run) the `update.bash` script after pulling new changes from this repo in order to inform the autocompletion in your current shell about what changed.

 ## Usage
 This package creates a global command, `enc`, that can run the rest of the scripts